DataDog/datadog-agent/docs/dogstatsd/configuration.md

 Because the Dogstatsd server is using the Agent aggregator, the aggregator's buffer must be larger as well.

-For instance, here how you can increase the buffer sizes:
+For instance, here's how you can increase the buffer sizes:

 ```yaml
 dogstatsd_packet_buffer_size: 256